Lior-Miz/Matchmaking_mate/README.md

 1.  **Onboarding:** The user creates an account using their email and password.
 During sign-up, they select their favorite games to build their gamer profile.
 2.  **Discovery:** On the home screen, the user can search for other players.
 The system filters the list to show relevant matches based on the selected games.
 3.  **Connection:** By clicking on a user, the full profile is displayed.
 The user can then choose to "Add Friend".
-4.  **Interaction:** Once connected, users can start a private chat, exchanging messages instantly.
+4.  **Interaction:** Once connected, users can start a private chat or join game-specific group chats.

 ---